moviemasher/moviemasher.js/workspaces/documentation/md/guides/end-user.md

 The Movie Masher client application provides a powerful, simplified interface that facilitates video editing and realtime switching within a web browser.
 It allows you to construct video files and livestreams that are rendered remotely, even when your local device has limited connectivity.

-## Where to Run

-Non-developers or anyone with an Amazon account may find launching Movie Masher within their [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-vj7erupihhxv6) to be the simplest option.
-The image available there can be used to launch an EC2 instance of any size, to which you have full access.
-You can even make your own images based on it, including any custom changes or additions.

 ## Key Concepts

 **Video editors** typically work with some kind of 'edit decision list' which Movie Masher calls a _mash_.
 It describes how and when media elements should be presesented within a video file, including animated transformations of visual media.
 Usually it's edited within some sort of linear, time-based interface.